The Singleton

 "When."

-"Ayla is on her way back to Earth-side.
-She will meet you at John Wayne at 04:00 Pacific on Monday.
-Private transport.
-I am sending the plane.
-I will meet you at the Geneva tower on Tuesday morning.
+"Ayla meets you at John Wayne at 04:00 Pacific Monday — private transport, I am sending the plane.
+I will meet you at the tower Tuesday morning.
 I have not decided what to do.
-I want to see your data before I decide.
-I am telling you that honestly."
+I want your data in front of me before I decide, and I am telling you that honestly."

 "Okay."